-The following information is based on institutional data submitted to the Integrated Postsecondary Education Data System (IPEDS.
-First-to-Second Year Retention Rate - 66% of first-time bachelor's degree-seeking students who began their studies at NCAD in Fall 2020 returned to the Institute to continue their studies in Fall 2021.
+The following information is based on institutional data submitted to the Integrated Postsecondary Education Data System (IPEDS).
+First-to-Second Year Retention Rate - 53% of first-time bachelor's degree-seeking students who began their studies at NCAD in Fall 2021 returned to NCAD to continue their studies in Fall 2022.

-Additional data (as submitted to IPEDS is available through NCAD's College Navigator profile on the U.S. Department of Education website.
+Additional data (as submitted to IPEDS) is available through NCAD's College Navigator profile on the U.S. Department of Education website - http://nces.ed.gov/

-Website: http://nces.ed.gov/